Working with local organisations to improve antenatal and maternity health

 Read more on our South East London Integrated Care System website

-Creating Ground C.I.C, Healthwatch Greenwich and Healthwatch Lambeth projects delivery are finished and you care read more about outcomes of their work and insights reports from the communities that they are working with.
+Creating Ground C.I.C, Healthwatch Greenwich, East of England LGA and Healthwatch Lambeth projects delivery are finished and you care read more about outcomes of their work and insights reports from the communities that they are working with.

 Healthwatch Greenwich - report